Piste: Japan

 Japan has more than 1000 ski areas (115 in Nagano Prefecture alone), many of them small and family-oriented, so comparisons between slope classifications in Japan and "equivalent" slopes in Europe or North America can be misleading.

 Bunny slope

-A bunny slope, also known as a bunny hill, is an informal term that refers to a beginner difficultly ski run (can either be a whole hill or part of one) that is very flat, groomed, wide, and clear.
+A bunny slope, also known as a bunny hill, is an informal term that refers to a beginner difficulty ski run (can either be a whole hill or part of one) that is very flat, groomed, wide, and clear.
 The origin of the word has multiple theories.